Search this site

 Waking up the next day the whole incident appeared to be ludicrous.
 In a happy frame of mind, I put on my sola hat and driving the carriage on my own, I proceeded to my work-place.
 I had to file my quarterly report on that day and, therefore, was likely to be delayed.
 But even before the evening set in, I felt a strong desire to return to the house.
 It was such a strong urge that I felt I could not dally.
 Leaving my report uncompleted, I returned to the house.

 The hall opposite the landing was very large.
 The silence in this hall, which was supported by three rows of huge pillars, was always resounding owing to its largeness.
 On that evening, the lamps had still not been lighted.
-When I pushed the door open and entered, I sensed a great commotion - as if a meeting had suddenly been disrupted and the people were rushing out of doors and windows and all other possible exits.
+When I pushed the door open and entered, I sensed a great commotion; it was as if a meeting had suddenly been disrupted, and the people were rushing out of doors and windows and all other possible exits to make their escape.
 I could see nothing and, so, the feeling caused me to remain transfixed where I was.
-While standing in the middle of that large, uninhabited room I could hear the sound of water from a fountain crashing against white marbles, someone was playing the sitar, there was the clanging sound of large bells, I could hear caged birds singing, and the call of the storks in the garden reached my ears creating a nether world.
+While standing in the middle of that large, uninhabited room I could hear the sound of water from a fountain spattering against white marbles, someone was playing the sitar, there was the clanging sound of large bells, I could hear caged birds singing and the call of storks from the garden; all these created a symphony of the spirit world.

 Just then, my servant entered the room with a lighted lamp.
 I do not know whether he took me for a mad man but instantly everything came back to me - my name, my father's name, and I also remembered that I was tax collector earning 450 rupees as salary by collecting cotton duties from the markets in Barich.
-I picked up the newspaper, and sitting by the lamp laughed recalling my mesmeric experience of a few moments ago.
+I picked up the newspaper and, sitting by the lamp, laughed recalling my weird illusion of a few moments ago.